 Our guesthouse on Koh Chang

-Due to coronavirus the guesthouse is now closed.
-Permanently.
-So many thanks to everyone who stayed here over the past 15 years.
+Due to corona virus, we decided to close the guesthouse permanently.
+So, many thanks to everyone who stayed here over the past 15 years.

 Baan Rim Nam guesthouse in the centre of the west coast of the island but is hidden away from the hustle and bustle on a river estuary most visitors to the island never see.
 Yet we’re only a 150 metre walk or 300 metre canoe paddle to the quietest stretch of beach on this side of Koh Chang.